 Pair your show with some dinner at Royal-class sushi and seafood venue Ocean Terrace.
 Finish the night off with a sweet treat of gelato at the onboard gelateria.
 Like much of the fleet, you can always find a solid slice of pizza around the ship at a pizzeria like Alfredo’s.

-The Catch by Rudi is a new seafood-centric venue available on four ships in this class as of this fall.
+The Catch by Rudi is a seafood-centric venue available on four ships in this class.
 Exclusively on Enchanted and Discovery Princess is “360: An Extraordinary Experience,” an immersive, seven-course meal inspired by the destination and paired with drinks.
 Also new to the fleet, beginning with Sky Princess, is the Take Five bar pairing live jazz music with craft cocktails.

-Majestic Princess, launched in 2017, stands apart from the rest of the class as it was originally built and designed for the Chinese market, down to the signage.
+Majestic Princess, launched in 2017, stands apart from the rest of the class as it was originally built and designed for the Chinese market — all the way down to the signage.
 The ship has since been updated and redeployed to the West Coast but will sail Europe and the Caribbean in 2025.
 Remnants of its Chinese influence onboard include Chopsticks Noodle Bar and Harmony, a specialty Chinese restaurant created in partnership with Michelin-starred Chef Richard Chen.

 Grand Class